tushar1698/Rust-for-Web3/README.md

 - Parsing and utilizing ABIs for contract calls.
 - Efficient handling of asynchronous Rust code.

+**Note**: This section will be updated as I start adding more Codebases or Audit Reports

 ---

 ## 🛠️ Planned Features